fmckenzie05/My_Website/blog/gcss-army-migration-2016.md

 ---

-*Fernando McKenzie is an IT Operations Specialist with extensive experience in military logistics systems and enterprise software deployments.
+*Fernando A. McKenzie is an IT Operations Specialist with extensive experience in military logistics systems and enterprise software deployments.
 He currently supports GCSS-Army implementation across multiple Army installations.*